BuzzFeed+

 Why?

-- An opportunity to solve both a user and business problem
+- Opportunity to address both user and business issues

 Timeline: 4 weeks (Apr - May 2020)